SAP-samples/cap-local-development-workshop/exercises/02/README.md

   && cds deploy
 ```

-Now we should switch back to in-memory, mostly so we can more comfortably and immediately see the effects of what we're going to do in this next section (if the database is in-memory then a deployment is done each and every time the server restarts, which makes sense when you think about it).
+Now we should switch back to in-memory, mostly so we can more comfortably and immediately see the effects of what we're going to do in this next section.

 There are different ways we can switch back to in-memory.
 Here are a few: